hamiltonbrba/VBA-challenge/README.md

     - Answer: "You're correct.
 Setting arbitrary large initial values for maxIncrease and maxDecrease can potentially limit the calculations if the actual values exceed these initial values or if they are set incorrectly.
 A better approach is to use -Inf and Inf (negative infinity and positive infinity) for these variables, respectively."

 Found Color palette code from: http://dmcritchie.mvps.org/excel/colors.htm

+## NOTES & Mistakes
+Had trouble figuring out why my Excel workbook wouldn't open with the macros enabled -- Realized I wasn't saving it as a macro-enabled workbook - obvious, but a mistake nonetheless